dbojan/csvEdit_Esmeralda/README.md

 Program for editing csv/tsv files on windows.
 BSD licence, free for use.

+Installing: click on zip file, then on download on the right.
+Extract zip file, run.
+You cann associate it with csv and tsv files.

 Made in vb.net (profile4), using sharpdevelop v.4.4

 To remove row: